 Council is committed to implement new initiatives and support the community to rethink waste.
 View Council's Waste management plans including Waste reduction and recycling, Waste education and community engagement and Litter and illegal dumping.

 More ways to rethink waste

-- Donate unwanted items to charity or arrange a bulky waste collection where salvageable items are taken to Council’s treasure markets
+- Donate unwanted items to charity or self-haul salvageable items are taken to Council’s treasure markets.

-- Weekly general waste kerbside services collected 1.26 million tonnes of domestic waste from over 1.9 million households
+- Weekly general waste kerbside services collected 1.42 million tonnes of domestic waste from over 2 million households.

 - Australians are currently disposing of 6,000 kilograms of fashion and textile waste every 10 minutes.